ehgeraldo/ehgeraldo/README.md

-## Hi there 👋, I'm Eduardo Geraldo.
+## Hey there and welcome to my GitHub Repo👋, I'm Eduardo Geraldo.

 “I am passionate about technology, innovation and big challenging tasks on my to do list.”